 Examples of ineligible immigrants include:

 ■ Immigrant adults with LPR or parole status with less than 5 years in qualified status who are neither disabled nor have 40 quarters of countable work history.
-See question 48.
+See Am I eligible if I am a legal immigrant?

 ■ Immigrants lawfully present or have work authorization under other provisions of federal immigration law but are not “qualified” immigrants.
 This may include applicants for asylum, applicants for adjustment (a relative or employer petition), immigrants granted Temporary Protected Status (TPS), or other statuses.